 When my Californian native friends found out that I was planning on using buses in the city, they looked at me like I was insane.
 Public buses are some sort of ‘taboo’ to locals, but let me tell you that they work just fine and there’s nothing to be afraid of!

 There are a few very common misconceptions about public transportation in LA.
 First, that the Los Angeles public transportation network is pretty much non-existant, second that taking the bus is dangerous that you are probably going to be killed, and third that only weirdos and homeless use them.
 As you can already suspect none of these statements are true.

 Just hop on the bus and you’ll have the last laugh, as when they’re going to be looking for parking (mission almost impossible), you’ll walk out of the bus like a boss.

 How to use buses and metro in LA?

 In order to find a route use Metro Trip Planner or Go Metro Los Angeles V2 app.
 If you prefer, Google Route Planner on Google Maps does the trick as well.
 Remember to bring change when you hop on the bus as no change will be given.

-Bus tickets costs $1.75, $2.50 if you board a Metro Express bus.
-For frequent user it might be convenient to buy either a Metro Day Pass ($7) or a 7-Day Pass ($25).
+Bus tickets cost $1.75, $2.50 if you board a Metro Express bus.
+For a frequent user, it might be convenient to buy either a Metro Day Pass ($7) or a 7-Day Pass ($25).
 More info available here.

 If you can’t (or simply don’t want to) drive in California I’d definitely recommend traveling by bus and train.
 I know what I’m saying as I’ve been doing it myself for a very long time and it’s often easier than driving and flying.
 Travelers shouldn’t overlook alternative to cars forms of traveling as it can often save you money, time and nerves, as well as show you some amazing landscapes